BabelRorah/k8s/README.md

 ---------------------
 Test the endpoint

+for powershell
+Invoke-RestMethod -Uri 'http://localhost:8000/test' -Headers @{ 'X-Key' = '8FedndALMzO72nrLlHP9AZLxDfqTPlMT' }

+for wsl
-curl -H "X-Key: <your-api-key>" http://localhost:8000/test (Replace your <your-api-key> with the actual api key) you should get
+curl -H "X-Key: <your-api-key>" http://localhost:8000/test (Replace your <your-api-key> with the actual api key)\

+both responses should be
 {
   "response": "it works!"
 }